NATO naval drills start in Black Sea after one-day delay

 NATO has held a series of exercises in eastern Europe since Moscow’s move into the region to reassure members jittery about Russian intentions in the wake of the Ukraine crisis.

-The training will include simulated anti-air and anti-submarine warfare exercises, as well as simulated small boat attacks and basic ship handling maneuvers, a Bulgarian navy spokesman told Reuters.
+The training will include simulated anti-air and anti-submarine warfare exercises, as well as simulated small boat attacks and basic ship handling manoeuvres, a Bulgarian navy spokesman told Reuters.

-Last week, Russia’s defense ministry said its forces had begun large-scale military exercises in southern Russia and in disputed territories on Russia’s borders, including the Crimea region.
+Last week, Russia’s defence ministry said its forces had begun large-scale military exercises in southern Russia and in disputed territories on Russia’s borders, including the Crimea region.

 Relations between Russia and the West are their most strained since the Cold War.
 Ukraine and the West accuse Moscow of directing a separatist assault in eastern Ukraine with its own troops and weapons.
 Russia denies those accusations.